-VII.
-Health Education Resources for Advantage Members
+VI.
+Education Resources for Advantage Members

 The following health education resources are covered benefits options for all Advantage Members.
-Please note that all preventive care services are covered at 100 percent (see details on Preventive Care coverage at Section IV.BB).
+Please note that all preventive care services are covered at 100% (see details on Preventive Care coverage at Section IV.Z).
 For additional information on health and wellbeing resources, contact Your individual health Plan.
 Some Plans offer their Members resources such as classes, websites, nurse lines, retail and service discounts, and health education literature.